mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 It was a fun project, with a lot of room to solve problems while coming up with the encoding.

-Let's compare our results to the video.
+Before we finish let's take a moment to compare our results to the video.
 When I looked up the lyrics to the song they were clearly different than the lyrics displayed in the video.
 I'll talk about how that might create discrepancies in a moment.

 ```
 Wild Wild West Lyrics: